tardate/LittleArduinoProjects/README.md

 ### Oscillators

-* [555 Square Wave](./Electronics101/555Timer/AstableOscillator) - using a 555 timer to generate a square wave
+* [Square Wave - 555](./Electronics101/555Timer/AstableOscillator) - using a 555 timer to generate a square wave
+* [Square Wave - Schmitt](./Electronics101/SchmittOscillator) - using 74LS14 Hex Inverter with Schmitt Trigger Inputs
+* [Triangle Wave - 555](./Electronics101/555Timer/TriangleWaveGen) - generate a triangle wave with 555 timer and RC integrator

 ## Processing